 Question: Should payments that an eligible borrower made to an independent contractor or sole proprietor be included in calculations of the borrower's payroll costs?

 Answer: No. Amounts paid to an independent contractor or sole proprietor should be excluded.
 However, an independent contractor or sole proprietor is eligible for a PPP loan if he or she satisfies the applicable requirements.

-Question: How much of a PPP loan that is forgiven depends on the borrower's payroll costs over an eight-week period.
-When does that eight-week period begin?
+Question: How much of a PPP loan that is forgiven depends on the borrower's payroll costs over a 24-week period.
+When does that 24-week period begin?

-Answer: The eight-week period begins on the date the lender makes the first disbursement of the PPP loan.
+Answer: The 24-week period begins on the date the lender makes the first disbursement of the PPP loan.

 Tax Deductions for Expenses